haatos/simple-ci/readme.md

 4. Click 'Add'
 5. Click the 'Test connection' button of the _Agent_ to verify it is setup correctly.

-Agents run pipelines in isolated workspaces and clean up after builds.
+Agents run pipelines in isolated workspaces.

 ### Defining Pipelines